OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 `asm` (*expression1*, *expression2*, ... )  { *instructions* } ;

 > Escape to assembly code.
 The arguments (*expression1*, *expression2*, etc.), if any, are pushed onto the AVM stack (with *expression1* at the top of the stack).
 Then the *instructions*, which are a sequence of AVM assembly instructions, are executed.
 The assembly instructions are assumed to consume the arguments and leave nothing on the stack.
-(There is another form of `asm`, which is an expression and returns a value.)
+(There is another form of `asm`, which is an expression and returns a value on the stack.)

 `panic` ;